jax.sharding module#

 class jax.sharding.Sharding#

-Abstract Sharding interface which describes how a jax.Array is laid out across devices.
+Describes how a jax.Array is laid out across devices.

-property addressable_devices: Set[Device]#
+property addressable_devices: set[Device]#

 addressable_devices_indices_map(global_shape)[source]#